-Follow the Rainbow Scarves on trees (start opposite the loos in the woods – see map) to explore the Woods and discover the magical folklore and natural history of trees along the way.
-Look out for the 900 year-old chestnut and the ancient oaks.
+Get away from the hubbub.
+Follow the Rainbow Scarves/ ribbons on trees (start on the main lawn – see map – please do not remove the ribbons!) to explore the Woods and discover the magical folklore and natural history of trees along the way.
+Look out for the ancient oaks.
 Self-guided and free.

-There are also many other native trees such as birch, hawthorn and ash.
+There are also many other native trees such as birch, hazel, hawthorn and beech.

 Woodpeckers, deer, owls, foxes, hedgehogs, wood mice and badgers visit the woodlands and there are several species of bats.
 Other birds include nuthatch, tree-creeper, goldcrest, and buzzards.